There’s no point spending time building a spectacular website if no one can find it.

-The foundation upon which a digital publishing or media business is built is its website.
-Whether your business model relies on subscription revenue, advertising, sponsorship or donations, optimising performance and engagement is integral to success.
+Whether your revenue model relies on subscriptions, advertising, sponsorship or donations; optimising performance and engagement is integral to success.

-What’s New In Publishing last year reported that the BBC found the organisation lost an additional 10 percent of users for every second its site took to load.
+What’s New In Publishing last year reported that the BBC lost an additional 10 percent of users for every second its site took to load.

 In summary, if your site is slow to load it doesn’t matter how great your content is; you’ve lost potential visitors before the page even finishes loading.

 Take a moment to consider these crucial performance questions: